SJLennon/IBM-i-RPG-Free-CLP-Code/5250_Subfile/README.md

 Some of the programs use /Include statements, which are found in the Copy_Mbrs directory.
 In the code these programs refer to my DEMO library, so to compile you may need to change this.

 The RPG code is free form, except that the D-Specs are fixed form.
-This probably allows more people developers who are still on older versions of the OS, or are still using the out of date SEU, to more easily use the code.
-The code can be converted to totally free form using the free "JCRHFD - Rpg H,F,D to free form syntax" command available at [JCRCMDS.COM](http://www.jcrcmds.com/jcrdown2.html#JCRHFD_tag).
+This probably allows more  developers who are still on older versions of the OS, or are still using the out of date SEU, to more easily use the code.
+The code can be converted to totally free form using the free _*"JCRHFD - Rpg H,F,D to free form syntax"*_ command available at [JCRCMDS.COM](http://www.jcrcmds.com/jcrdown2.html#JCRHFD_tag).
 If there is interest I may post totally free form versions.

-The genesis of these programs was code that I wrote in RPG IV for a Fortune 500 retailer circa 2000.
+The genesis of these programs was code that I wrote in RPG IV for a Fortune 500 retailer circa 2002-2004.
 The code was then cloned as a standard approach by another team leader.
 This code is a more modern version that I cleaned up in 2020.

 The style tries to have consistent naming and I do not share field names between the RPG and the display files--I've seen too many accidental modifications in my support career.